PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now that we have our new **SubmitButton** component, let's go ahead and use it inside our `signupForm.tsx` file.
+Now that we have our new **SubmitButton** component, let's use it inside our `signupForm.tsx` file.

-Let's replace our boring `button` with the following, but first make sure that you import it first.
+Let's replace our boring `button` with the following, but first, ensure you import it.

 ```jsx
 import { SubmitButton } from "@/components/custom/SubmitButton";
 ```

-Inside our `CardFooter` the code should be updated with the following.
+Inside our `CardFooter`, let's update you with the following:

 ```jsx
 <CardFooter className="flex flex-col">